whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 Keeping up with `wof:id` changes and new features taking the place of old, outdated features can be tricky business.
 Who's On First has a built-in series of attributes that can be used to track the changes and updates to a feature, even if a Significant Event has taken place and replaced a `wof:id`.

 We'll refer to the non-valid feature as the **superseded** version and the new feature as the **superseding** version.

+By linking features through the `supersedes` and `superseded_by` values (see below), it allows a downstream consumers of Who's On First data to link together the history of any given feature at any given time and to understand which features are no longer valid (and which features _are_ valid).
+This history is not inherent to the linked feature list, but rather the linked feature list _and_ GitHub log.

+Who's On First is not in the business of removing features from history, but rather looks to take a snapshot in time and preserve features based on what **_was_** and what **_is_**.
+The `wof:id` field allows Who's On First to provide an accurate description of the present, while also retaining historical records of a place.

 ## Lifecycle Flowchart